python-pillow/Pillow/README.rst

 Why a fork?
 -----------

 PIL is not setuptools compatible.
 Please see http://mail.python.org/pipermail/image-sig/2010-August/006480.html for a more detailed explanation.
-Also, PIL's current bi-yearly (or greater) release schedule is too slow to address the large number of issues reported.
+Also, PIL's current bi-yearly (or greater) release schedule is unable to accomodate the number and frequency of issues reported.

 What about image code bugs?
 ---------------------------